MartinTomcikMT/MartinTomcikMT/README.md

 <!--  ## ☁️☁️☁️ Welcome to The Cloud Republic! ☁️☁️☁️ -->

-Cloud & Infrastructure Engineer with 18+ years in enterprise IT.
+Cloud & Infrastructure Engineer with 18+ years in enterprise IT environments.
 Experience in Azure, AWS, monitoring, incident handling, and CI/CD operations.

 Currently transitioning into DevOps — building practical skills in Terraform, Python, Docker, and Kubernetes.